Italian Ratatouille

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
-Please read my disclosure.Comforting, hearty ratatouille is full of seasonal vegetables simmered in a richly flavored tomato broth, and is traditionally a French dish.
-It’s super satisfying, healthy, and works well as a main or a side dish.
-This Italian ratatouille recipe (or Ciambotta) is a twist on the French version, and adds potatoes along with the traditional vegetables you’re used to in a vegetarian ratatouille!
-Packed with herbs, full of flavor, perfect for the whole family!
+Please read my disclosure.My comforting Italian ratatouille is full of seasonal vegetables simmered in a richly flavored tomato broth.
+I love it because it is satisfying, healthy, and works well as a main dish or a side.
+This Italian version, also known as ciambotta, is my twist on the classic French recipe.
+I add potatoes along with the usual vegetables you expect in a vegetarian ratatouille.
+It is packed with herbs, full of flavor, family friendly, and ready in less than an hour.

 Ratatouille has always been one of my favorite dishes.
-I recently found out that there are actually two versions: ratatouille with potatoes (also known as a Ciambotta stew, the Italian version), or veggie ratatouille without potatoes (the French version).
-Because I love potatoes as a way to bulk up vegetarian dishes, I knew I had to try to make a vegan friendly Italian ratatouille at home!
+I recently learned there are two main versions, one made with potatoes known as ciambotta in the Italian tradition, and the classic French vegetable ratatouille made without potatoes.
+Since I love using potatoes to make vegetarian meals more filling, I knew I wanted to create a vegan friendly Italian ratatouille at home.

 Latest Recipe Video!